M*A*S*H (film): Home media

 M*A*S*H received its first home video release in 1977 on both VHS and Betamax.
 This 1977 release of the film was the original, unedited version and was one of the first 50 titles released to home video by Magnetic Video Corporation (M*A*S*H was number #38).

 Ster-Kinekor Video and Fox Video released the film with 20th Century Fox, which was released in 1992 in South Africa.

-In the 1990’s, Fox Video re-released a VHS version of the film as part of its "Selections" banner, which ran 116 minutes and was rated PG.
+In the 1990s, Fox Video re-released a VHS version of the film as part of its "Selections" banner, which ran 116 minutes and was rated PG.
 However, this is not the alternate PG version that was released in 1973.
 It has the same run-time as the theatrical release; none of the aforementioned scenes or theme music was removed.
 The actual 1973 PG-edited version has never been issued on home video in the United States.
-It was released on DVD on January 8, 2002.
+The original cut was released on DVD on January 8, 2002, and on Blu-ray on September 1, 2009.

+In 2010, the film was released on a triple movie DVD pack with The Full Monty and My Cousin Vinny.

 Reception

 Box office

 M*A*S*H was a box-office hit; it was the third highest-grossing film released in 1970 (behind Love Story and Airport).
 The film opened January 25, 1970, at the Baronet Theatre in New York City and grossed $37,143 in its first week.
-According to 20th Century Fox records the film required $6,550,000 in rentals to break even, and by 11 December 1970 had made $31,225,000, thus making a profit for the studio.
-Ultimately, the film made $81.6 million against a budget of $3.025 million.
+According to 20th Century Fox records, the film required $6,550,000 in rentals to break even, and by December 11, 1970, had made $31,225,000, thus making a profit for the studio.
+Ultimately, the film made $81.6 million against a budget of $3 million.

 It was the sixth most popular film at the French box office in 1970.

-The film was re-released to theaters in North America in late 1973.
-To attract audiences to the M*A*S*H television series, which had struggled in the ratings in its first season, 20th Century Fox reissued the film in a version running 112 minutes and bearing a PG rating.
-Some of the more explicit content from the original R-rated cut was edited out, including segments of graphic surgical operations, Hot Lips' shower scene, and the use of the word fuck during the football game.
+Fox re-released the film to theaters in North America in late 1973.
+To attract audiences to the M*A*S*H television series, which had struggled in the ratings in its first season, Fox reissued the film in a version running 112 minutes and bearing a PG rating.
+Some of the more explicit content from the original R-rated cut was edited out, including segments of graphic surgical operations, Hot Lips' shower scene, and the use of the word "fuck" during the football game.
 According to film critic and historian Leonard Maltin, the film's main theme song, "Suicide is Painless", was replaced with music by Ahmad Jamal.
 The re-release earned an estimated $3.5 million at the box office.